 The womanly art of breastfeeding says it so nicely...

 ‘weaving an emotional cord to replace the umbilical cord.’

 ‘bottles fill his stomach, but breastfeeding fills his soul.’

 There is a flood of hormones in a mother's body every time she breastfeeds her baby.
 The hormone (Oxytocin) is specially designed to make you feel good, and it also make you feel devoted and nurturing towards your baby.
 When mothers formula feed, they have less connection and interact and touch their babies less than those who breastfeed.
 A lactating mother will respond with her whole body when her baby cries.

-Skin to skin contact is more likely to occur during breastfeeding than formula feeding.
+Skin-to-skin contact is more likely to occur during breastfeeding than during formula feeding.

-You will eventually be your baby’s source of comfort and food.
-You will get to know him/her better than anyone else because you provide something nobody else can.
+You will eventually be your baby's source of comfort and food.
+You will get to know them better than anyone else because you provide something nobody else can.

-You will now have a handy, sneaky tool that will help you calm your baby when he/she is hungry, tired, fearful or in pain.
+You will now have a handy, sneaky tool that will help you calm your baby when they are hungry, tired, fearful, or in pain.
 Your Boo Boos will fix it all.
 And you will wonder how difficult things would have been without them.

 A Natural Gut Healer

 Maybe if more people were breastfed, we wouldn't need to use a cow's colostrum to heal us.